 We see inclusion as people having secure and equitable access to the decision-making processes that affect their lives and the common good of their environments.

 We see social and economic justice as people having secure and equitable access to the means of life, and to the opportunity for making a contribution to their communities.

 We see ecological well-being as the resilience of a mutually enhancing human-Earth relationship and the continuous renewal of the whole commonwealth of life.

 We see participatory research and discernment as essential for creating the social and ecological wisdom that advances the common good.

 Focus of Our Concern

-- The emergence of complex global interdependence and its demands on governance systems and citizens responsibilities;
+- Engaging the complexity of global interdependence and its demands on governance systems, institutional accountability, and citizens’ responsibilities.

 Structure & Governance